una-tapa/twas-certauth-env/README.md

 - Copies sample custom mapping jar into `lib\ext`
 - Configures security custom property `WAS_customUserMappingIMpl`
 - Configures `client authentication required` for `NodeDefaultSSLSettings` to make server to require certificate login for certificate authentication application. <!-- In the directory, configire.py.
 On adminconsole, NodeDefaultSSLSettings, QOP Panel Screenshot -->
-- `docker build -t testwas .` to build it
+- `docker build -t testwas .` to build the docker image.
-- `docker run -p 9043:9043 -p 9443:9443 -v ~/waslogs:/logs`  ti start ut,
+- `docker run -p 9043:9043 -p 9443:9443 -v ~/waslogs:/logs`  to start the container.
-- Hint: `docker exec -it {container_id} /bin/bash` to login to the container.
+- To get on the container,  `docker exec -it {container_id} /bin/bash`
-- Currently I need to install the sample app manually.
-(TODO: automate..)
 - Then install the key.p12 (in this repo) into the browser.
-(The keystore is from the docker image - nodedefault keystore - `WebAS`)
+(This keystore is from the docker image - nodedefault keystore - `WebAS`)
-- Point to the sample page
+- Point to the sample page https://localhost:9443/CertLoginSample
-- The browser asks if I want to send certificate
+- The browser asks whether to send certificate or not.
 - When I say yes, trace shows `localhost` certificate is mapped to `wsadmin`
 - TODO: screenshots